zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to delete a product in the store.

-**Result:** While on the progress page the user can click the three dot icon button.
+**Result:** While on the progress page the user can click the three-dot icon button.
 From the dropdown menu that appears, the user can select the 'Delete' option.
 The product will then be deleted from the store and the user will be directed to the progress page.

 ![Image of delete post button](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/delete-post.PNG)